Thursday, November 27, 2014

 This touching short novel by Canadian author Sharon McKay tells the story of two elderly brothers who risk their lives to save a little Jewish girl from certain death after the Nazis overrun Holland.

-Two brothers, sixty-five year old Hans and sixty-three year old Lars Gorter live alone together in the house they once shared with their mamma and papa.
-Hans and Lars, like many older Dutch had lived through the Great War and also endured years of economic depression.
+Two brothers, sixty-five-year old Hans and sixty-three-year old Lars Gorter live alone together in the house they once shared with their mamma and papa.
+Hans and Lars, like many older Dutch, had lived through the Great War and also endured years of economic depression.
 In 1940, the Germans swiftly overran Holland but the Dutch people were determined to resist the Nazis and had remained loyal to their queen who was in exile in England.
 When the Germans invaded, Mrs. Vos, an elderly neighbour of the Gorters fled to their home.

 Their tram is stopped by a Nazi soldier who boards and begins asking the passengers for their identity papers.
 The young mother's papers identify her as a Jew and therefore not allowed to ride the trams.
-As she is taken off, the German soldier begins tellign the child that she must come with them.
-Lars who has seen the woman's identity papers knows that she is Jewish knows that if the child goes with the Nazis she will not survive.
+As she is taken off, the German soldier begins telling the child that she must come with them.
+Lars, has seen the woman's identity papers, knows that she is Jewish and knows that if the child goes with the Nazis she will not survive.
 And so he speaks up and tells the soldier that the little girl is his niece.
 No one believes him but to distract the soldier, Hans releases the tram brake and it lurches forward throwing the German off his feet and into the lap of the nun.
 He leaves the tram angry but the little girl is forgotten.
 The little girl's mother along with others from the tram are loaded onto an army truck and the little girl sits there alone.

-The End of the Line is about strangers and how the most unlikely of people can make a difference.
-McKay tackles the subject of the Holocaust and the occupation of Holland in a gentle but authentic way for younger readers, while still portraying the terror and difficulties the Jewish population faced and the suffering the Dutch people experienced.
-McKay portrays life in Amsterdam through the latter part of the war.
 At first Hans and Lars find the Nazi's annoying until they begin to see what happens to the people on who ride on their tram.
-By the spring of 1943, Mrs. Vos and the Gorter brothers fully comprehend the ruthlessness of the Nazis who had no qualms murdering even children.
+By the spring of 1943, Mrs. Vos and the Gorter brothers fully comprehend the ruthlessness of the Nazis, who have no qualms murdering even children.
 Hans and Lars decide the best way to protect Beatrix is to hide her in plain sight - on their tram.
 It is a bold move but one that works.
-Lars becomes an expert in studying the people who ride the tram and begins to know those who may need help such as the young woman disguised as an old lady.
+Lars becomes an expert in studying the people who ride the tram and begins to know those who may need help, such as the young woman disguised as an old lady.
 He does what he can to help those who need a chance.
 The winter of 1944 sees everyone starving as the Nazi's seek to punish the Dutch for refusing to run the trains.
-McKay describes the hunger and privation Lars and Hans, Beatrix and Mrs. Vos experienced.
+McKay describes the hunger and privation Lars and Hans, Beatrix and Mrs. Vos experience.
 McKay relates all these experiences in a thoughtful manner that manages to capture the fear and uncertainty without being overly graphic.

 The End of the Line is written in third person omniscient which means the readers have the opportunity to understand the story from the perspectives of all the characters.
 Hans and Lars who are bachelors have no idea how to care for a little girl but their fear of little girls is easily surpassed by their fear of what will happen to Beatrix should the Nazi's find her.
 The reader experiences Beatrix's terror when she reaches the end of the tram line and is alone with two complete strangers in the cement tram depot with it hanging lights.
 "She gazed up to bald, dim lights hanging from a vaulted ceiling.
 Her eyes widened, her lips quivered, she crossed her legs.
 This was a scary place."
 When Mrs. Vos is combing Beatrix's hair she notices how thin she is and realizes that she might be starving.
 She also realizes that despite being on the run, Beatrix's mother has managed to keep her child clean and her clothes neat.
 "The child was clean, her hair soft.
 Even from this distance she could see that the child's clothes were well mended and clean too.
 Keeping clean on the run, surrounded by war, without a home, must have been very, very hard.
 'This child is loved,' she whispered."
 We are as moved as Mrs. Vos is, fully understanding the tragedy that is unfolding.